 Hit Hard, Hit Fast

 Muay Thai is the oil in the water that is Wing Chun.
-The Thai sport is considering all ranges of combat, not only the close-quarters nature.
+The Thai sport considers all ranges of combat, not only the close-quarters nature.
 Kicks are highly promoted and target the movement mechanics of the legs.

 Striking is simplified and consists basically of traditional boxing techniques with some unorthodox strikes here and there.
 The close-quarters nature of Muay Thai sees the use of elbows, knees, and clenching to confront opponents that wish the distance and try to off-balance the attack.

-The conditioning of Muay Thai is highly demanding as it will see its students constantly beating on each other to deaden nerve ending in the shins and other body parts; pain becomes as much of a teacher to Muay Thai students as the person yelling instructions to them.
+The conditioning of Muay Thai is highly demanding as it will see its students beating on each other to deaden nerves ending in the shins and other body parts; pain becomes as much of a teacher to Muay Thai students as the person yelling instructions to them.

 Training the cardiovascular system for long-drawn-out fights focuses on the style, as a jump rope and other vigorous forms of calisthenics become par for the course when training.

-Modern Muay Thai is trained as a combat sport and as such does not feature weapons training as part of the curriculum.
-If a student is interested in the double sword feature of the traditional style, then he would have to seek out a Krabi Krabong teacher.
+Modern Muay Thai is trained as a combat sport and, as such, does not feature weapons training as part of the curriculum.
+If a student is interested in the double sword feature of the traditional style, he would have to seek out a Krabi Krabong teacher.

 Ranking in Muay Thai is not a thing.
-Grading is based on combat proficiency; a fighter’s record reflects how good a fighter is and is treated with respect regarding his level.
+Grading is based on combat proficiency; a fighter’s record reflects how good a soldier is and is treated with respect regarding his level.

 The nature of the sport is also very different.
 While a Muay Thai fighter seeks to dominate the fight with aggression, the Wing Chung practitioner is relaxed and poised.

-When it comes to tacking on the opponent, their attitudes see the Muay Thai fighter close the range then retreat to a better sticking position.
-Simultaneously, the Win Chung fighter wishes to close the gap and keep it closed to pummel away the rushing opponent.
+When tacking on the opponent, their attitudes see the Muay Thai fighter close the range and then retreat to a better sticking position.
+Simultaneously, the Win Chung fighter wishes to close the gap and keep it locked to pummel away the rushing opponent.